 In our recent study on the State of Mobile Experience, we spoke directly with mobile engineers to understand, among many other things, their perspectives on the future of the industry.
 What technology would make the biggest impact on mobile in the next few years?
 How would the challenges of today stack up to those anticipated for tomorrow?
-These are some of the questions we explored through this research, all of which are available for download in our full version of the report.
 Read on for some insight into the key upcoming trends in mobile that emerged from this research.

 1. AI is predicted to impact mobile development in the near future more dramatically than anything else

 The hottest thing in tech right now is undoubtedly AI.
 One can hardly navigate the internet today without experiencing it in the form of customer service chatbots, generated photos on social media, or even telehealth companies using it to diagnose routine illnesses.
 Industry numbers support this cultural surge.
 According to a 2022 study by IBM, 35% of enterprise companies are now using AI in their business, and a further 42% are actively exploring it.

 Yet, based on industry experts we interviewed, we’ve barely scratched the surface of what this technology can do.
 Nearly 80% of mobile engineers we polled in our research said that AI will dramatically change the future of app development in the next five years.
 By comparison, 25% said that AR/VR and low-code/no-code development would be industry-changing.